Mrazi09/LQ_collider_project/README.md

 **LQ_UFO_py3** Contains the UFO files, as well as an example parameter card (restrict_default.dat) to run Monte Carlo simulations in MadGraph.
 Python3 version

 **SARAH** Contains the SARAH implementation of the model.
 Can be used for some analytical calculations as well as to generate files for other opensource HEP codes

+For additional information or questions, feel free to contact me by email (jpedropino@ua.pt or johnppg5@gmail.com)